2023 WorldViz Budgeting Guidelines for Scientific VR Labs

 Varjo’s AR version of the VR-3

-One wall stereo projection: Cost dependent on projector, mounting and tracking requirements.
-Typically $5,000 ~ $30,000
+One wall stereo Projection VR system: Cost dependent on projector, rendering hardware, mounting and tracking requirements.
+Typically $15,000 ~ $30,000.

-Multi projector with multi wall systems: Hardware cost determined by type and numbers of projectors, mounting requirements and blending requirements
+Multi projector with multi wall systems: Hardware cost determined by type and numbers of projectors, rendering hardware, mounting requirements and blending requirements ROM: $50,000 ~ $85,000 for 2-sided integrated Projection VR system and installation. $100,000+ for a multi-sided showroom.

 Rendering Computer and Graphics

-For VR headsets: The rendering computer requirements are similar to a high end computer gamer setup (currently nVidia 2080 graphics and Intel Core i5, i7 or i9 processors).
+For VR headsets: The rendering computer requirements are similar to a high end computer gamer setup.
+Currently the highest end is nVidia 3090 GPU but 3070 and 3080 are good alternatives and more widely available.
+For CPU an Intel Core i7 or i9 processor is recommended.
 Speed of the processor is more important than multiple cores.
-Cost is $1,000 ~ $5,000
+The cost for such a computer setup is $1,000 ~ $5,000.

 Hardware - Tracking

-For consumer VR headsets: Basic tracking is included in VR headset price Oculus Rift S / Quest, Valve Cosmo and Windows Mixed Reality.
-These VR headsets contain inside out tracking for hands and VR headset position.
+For consumer VR headsets: Basic tracking is included in VR headset price for Oculus Quest, Valve Cosmo and Windows Mixed Reality headsets such as the HP Reverb.
+These VR headsets contain inside out tracking for hand controllers and VR headset position.
+The Vive Pro 2 and Vive Pro Eye require an additional external tracking system called Base Station which is typically included in the purchase bundle.

 For projection system: Specialized tracking is needed if hand and head tracking is required for first person interactivity.
 This type of system costs typically between $18,000 (Wall configuration) and $28,000 (Corner configuration) depending on the number of projectors.